 - Does the activity level suit your abilities?
 If you have no physical limitations this will not likely be important to you.
 But if you do, look for descriptions provided by the tour company.
 They will sometimes rate their tours according to how active they are, including information such as the number of miles walked per day, whether it is on level or uneven ground, the amount of hill walking or stair climbing involved, etc.

-- What’s included in the cost?
+- What's included in the cost?
+One solo travel package is not like another.
+What's included?
 All meals?
 Admission tickets to attractions?
 Tips for drivers and tour guides?
 All this will add to the cost of your trip so make sure you know what you’re paying for and make this clear on your spreadsheet.

 Now it's time to look at all the options you've added to your spreadsheet and narrow your choices down to a couple or perhaps find the one that works for you.

 - Do a price comparison.
 If you’ve found a few trips that meet your criteria, do a price comparison that includes the trade-offs from one to another.
 More people on the trip usually means a lower price.
 With fewer people, the price will likely be higher but the experiences could be richer.
-Only you can decide what’s most important to you.
+Only you can decide which solo travel package is right for you.

 - Look for rich experiences.
 Some companies will take you to attractions, but others go the extra mile.
 This might mean meeting people who lived the history of the region, learning to cook a local dish, or visiting a gallery with a local art historian.